 - We're probably more familiar with Christian apologetics than you are.
 Not only have we already heard your "good news," but we're no stranger to the arguments that impress you so much.
 In fact, we see through them rather easily.
 We don't become atheists on a whim; we've thought through this already.

 - When you're "witnessing," you come across as extremely condescending.
-I know you try not to and that you think you do a fairly good job of it.
+I know you try not to do so and that you think you do a fairly good job of it.
 But you radiate condescension and self-righteousness while spreading your message.
+As much as you try to make it about Jesus, it always comes off as being about you.

 - We don't come to your home and evangelize atheism.
 Maybe we should, but we don't.
 Reflect on how you would like an atheist interrupting your family time or attempting to promote atheism with your children.
 How about treating us how you would like to be treated?